We the People: The Citizen and the Constitution

 All rights reserved.
 Permission is granted to freely use this information for nonprofit educational purposes only.
 Copyright must be acknowledged on all copies.
 The development of this text was originally funded and cosponsored by the Commission on the Bicentennial of the United States Constitution.
 The US Department of Education disclaims the responsibility for any opinion or conclusions contained herein.
 The Federal Government reserves a nonexclusive license to use and reproduce for governmental purposes, without payment, this material where the government deems it in its interest to do so.

-Additional sets may be purchased from the Center at a nominal cost through our Online Catalog.
+Textbook sets may be purchased from the Center at a nominal cost through our Online Store.